kosonocky/kosonocky.github.io/books.markdown

 - A Farewell to Arms <span style="color:gray">by Ernest Hemingway</span>
 - Siddhartha <span style="color:gray">by Herman Hesse</span>
 - The Trial <span style="color:gray">by Franz Kafka</span>
-- Love in the Time of Cholera <span style="color:gray">by Gabriel Garcia Marquez</span>
 - One Hundred Years of Solitude <span style="color:gray">by Gabriel Garcia Marquez</span>
 - Homage to Catalonia <span style="color:gray">by George Orwell</span>
 - Wind, Sand, and Stars <span style="color:gray">by Antoine De Saint-Exupéry</span>